masseydigital/az-900-exam-prep/README.md

 6) High reliability

 ### Private Cloud
 Used for resources exclusively by one business or organization.
-Can be physically located at organization's on-site datacenter, or can be hosted by a third-party service provider.
+Can be physically located at organization's on-site data center, or can be hosted by a third-party service provider.
 Private clouds are generally located on-premise.
 Private cloud is more secure than public cloud since security requirements are defined by the organization.

 ### Hybrid Cloud
 The hybrid cloud is the best of both worlds.
 It utilizes both on-prem and public clouds.
 Data and apps can move between private and public clouds.  _Cloud bursting_ allows applications to "burst" into public cloud when demand rises above a threshold.